 This example from simple.com shows this technique applied to their live website, using a full screen image that you naturally scroll to see who else is on the page aside from the image.

-Hopefully these tips will conjure inspiration for your current or future website project and serve as a reminder not to ignore these important design elements when planning the user experience of your site.
+Hopefully these tips will conjure inspiration for your current or future website project and serve as a reminder not to ignore these important design elements when you are ready to optimise your website.